Who is protected

 Due to the nature of the work, an employer should have no reasonable alternative other than to introduce an age-based practice.

-For example, a construction firm may require a good level of physical fitness.
-They might have a case for setting a maximum age for their on-site workers for health and safety reasons.
+For example, a construction firm may need a good level of physical fitness.
+They might have a case for setting a maximum age for their onsite workers for health and safety reasons.

-Industrial Tribunals are independent judicial bodies in Northern Ireland that determine claims about employment, including complaints about discrimination in the workplace.
+Industrial Tribunals are independent judicial bodies in Northern Ireland that decide claims about employment, including complaints about discrimination in the workplace.